 The paradigm shift: Moving from "perception → symbolic text → understanding" to "perception → semantic embedding → understanding" eliminates bottlenecks we didn't realize we had accepted.

 When systems can pass understanding directly rather than through written symbols, AI begins to operate on its own semantic bandwidth.
-That may be the true beginning of multimodal intelligence.
+That may be where multimodal intelligence really begins.

 Primary publication: Variani, E., & Riley, M. (2025, October 7).
 Speech-to-Retrieval (S2R): A new approach to voice search.
 Google Research Blog.